 - Introduction to ITIL® change management

-- How do organizations carry out change management?
+- Why do organizations need change management?

-- Types of changes in ITIL
+- Types of change management

 - Change management roles and responsibilities

-- 4 common change management challenges
+- Change management challenges

-- 10 change management best practices
+- Change management best practices

 Introduction to ITIL® change management